pseud-acc/SatTrack/README.md

 ## Description

 This repository contains python scripts to run the SatTrack App - an open-source real-time satellite tracking app - for visualising active and inactive satellites orbiting the Earth.
+Latest version of the app is hosted at [https://sattrackapp.herokuapp.com/](https://sattrackapp.herokuapp.com/).

 The project consists of two parts - (1) data pipeline; (2) interactive app.
 In the data pipeline, satellite catalogue and TLE data is pulled from CelesTrak, UCS (Union of Concerned Scientists) and space.skyrocket via web scrapers and API calls into a SQLite database.
 The interactive app is a Dash app (which can be hosted on Heroku) in which satellite TLE data is converted into a real-time satellite position and satellite catalogue data is used to filter 2d and 3d visualisations.
 The app also allows satellite position data to be exported in tabular form (to a csv).